 People are genuinely kind, and it is effortless to interact with them.
 They made everything they could to help me and make me feel at home.

-I felt there very welcomed as part of their community, and I have never faced any problem as a foreigner.
+I felt very welcomed as part of their community, and I have never faced any problem as a foreigner.

 How to overcome culture shock while moving to the United States?

 When I moved to Chicago, I had tons of small cultural shocks.

 I was scared of the American use of chemicals and hormones to feed animals.
-To overcome my fear of eating unhealthy food, I changed my shopping habits and started to transform my life into an organic one.
+To overcome my fear of eating unhealthy food, I changed my shopping habits and transformed my life into organic.

 The second biggest shock regarded friendship.
 Contrary to Italian people, Americans tend to move many times in their lives and to stay less attached to people.
-Italian people are lead to a less nomadic life that brings them to stay connected to the same social group for their entire life!
+Italian people are led to a less nomadic life that brings them to stay connected to the same social group for their entire life!

 What do you like about Chicago?